Louisiana – Lauren Vizza

 Tiny girl from a tiny state.
 She works for the military and was once recognized as Non-Commissioned Officer of the Year in her unit.
-But before you dismiss her as “White Deshauna”, her heart-wrenching back story of having been emancipated from her family at age 16 could earn her more points.
+But before you dismiss her as “Blonde Deshauna”, her heart-wrenching back story of having been emancipated from her family at age 16 could earn her more points.

 Maryland – Brittinay Nicolette

 This redhead serves as Transplant Coordinator for the Living Legacy Foundation of Maryland and as an advocate against sexual assault and domestic violence.
 Apart from that WME/IMG-luring resume, she also looked great in the preliminaries – probably enough for her to end her state’s two-year drought.

 It’s been 20 years since her state won its first title and what a way to celebrate that anniversary.
 This future healthcare executive stole the limelight from many pre-pageant favorites last week with one of the bounciest catwalks in this bunch.
 Now, it looks like she’s ready to steal a semi-final spot as well.

 While not a clear-cut frontrunner, this Krav Maga expert is involved in a multitude of relevant causes, apart from being a solid performer.
 Sash power also might help.

 Minnesota – Kalie Wright

 She’s actually from Idaho.
 In fact, she follows the footsteps of her predecessor, who also once competed in Miss America representing a different state and eventually crossed over to this pageant with better results.
 Looks-wise, she seems deserving of a similar lofty feat.
 But with so many other humanitarian factors now being considered in the selection process, it would be a relief to see her at least make the cut.

 Mississippi – Laine Mansour